 Business Intelligence is a relatively modern term.
-Although it first appeared in the early 60’s as we understand it today, it developed during the mid-80’s and its usage was not widespread until the late 90’s.
+Although it first appeared in the early 60’s as we understand it today, it only developed during the mid-80’s and its usage was not common until the late 90’s.

 Analyst Howard Dresner referred to BI as the ‘concepts and methods to improve business decision making by using fact-based supporting systems’ (Wikipedia).
 It deals with all the strategies and technologies that help to interpret data and generate important insights from them.
-Data may be of historical, current or predictive nature, coming from internal (e.g finances and operations) and external sources (e.g news media).
+Data may be of historical, current or predictive nature, coming from internal (e.g finances and operations) as well as external sources (e.g news media).

 Performing all these strategies and functions yourself would come close to a temporal disaster.
 Luckily, there are plenty of cutting-edge BI tools ranging from well-known companies like Microsoft or IBM to lesser known but still powerful ones.
 Businesses integrating one of these tools can benefit from:

-The input of external data is not only a valuable tool for the interpretation of changes with a company but also a particularly important factor for forecasting.
+The input of external data such as media content is not only valuable for the interpretation of changes with a company but also a particularly important factor for forecasting.
 Often, it is unexpected influences that cause movements in the market and thus also in one’s own company.
-Therefore, it is crucial to have the most comprehensive set of data available.
+Therefore, it is crucial to have the most accurate, comprehensive and reliable set of data available.

 As a result, real-time information from TV and radio channels all over the world is part of the business analysis.
 Political events, natural disasters, economic changes or adjustments on the stock market price are just a few examples of broadcast data that can have a significant impact on international companies.